Katie Ziraldo9-Minute Read

 Ease of installation |

-It is not biodegradable and ends up in landfills, if not recycled |
+Not biodegradable and ends up in landfills if it’s not recycled |

-Sensitivity to heavy UV light exposure makes it prone to fading |
+Prone to fading from heavy UV light exposure |

-Comes in a wide array of colors, textures, and designs, including clapboard and shingles |
+Comes in a wide array of colors, textures and designs, including clapboard and shingles |

 Susceptible to damage in extreme weather |